nvpro-samples/vk_denoise_nrd/README.md

 around NRD that handles the integration of NRD with Vulkan.

-### NRD and GLSL
+### NRD and Slang

 Even though the the NRD-internal shaders are all precompiled, a few shader fragments will be needed in the user's shaders to encode data in a way NRD requires.
-NRD is naturally written in HLSL, but can be instructed to emit GLSL-compatible syntax.
-We achieve this by defining `NRD_GLSL 1` at the top of `nrd.glsl` before including `nrd.hlsli`
+Slang is directly compatible with HLSL, so no changes have to be made when including NRD.hlsli.

 NRD build is using a SPIR-V-enabled DirectX shader compiler "dxc" to compile its HLSL shaders into SPIR-V that Vulkan can digest. dxc comes with the